compas-dev/compas_slicer/docs/index.rst

 .. rst-class:: lead

    **COMPAS_SLICER is a slicing package for FDM 3D Printing using COMPAS.**
     The package builds upon `COMPAS <https://compas.dev/>`_, an open-source Python-based framework for collaboration and research in architecture, engineering and digital fabrication.

 .. note::

-    COMPAS_SLICER is a collaborative research project and therefore could contain bugs.
+    COMPAS_SLICER is a collaborative work-in-progress project and might contain bugs.
 In case you find bugs or would like to request additional functionality, please submit an issue using the `Issue Tracker <https://github.com/compas-dev/compas_slicer/issues>`_.